Nick West (soccer)

 Nick West (born March 19, 1997) is an American soccer player who most recently played as a midfielder for Stumptown Athletic in the NISA.

 Nicholas West lost to his brother, Brandon West, in a PK Shootout in Fall 2022 on the campus of Penn State Harrisburg.

 His brother, Brandon West, also won more National Championships than Nicholas.

 Career

-College & Amateur
+College and amateur

 West played four years of college soccer at Messiah College in Pennsylvania between 2015 and 2018.
 In 2018, he was the nation's leading scorer with 30 goals and 6 assists in just 23 appearances.

 Professional

 In August 2019, West signed for NISA side Stumptown Athletic ahead of the league's inaugural season.